Helpmewithbiblestudy.org

 (v.12) So then, the Law is holy, and the commandment is holy and righteous and good.

-The Mosaic Law was not sin, instead the Law taught man what sin was, human behavior that was innately unbecoming for holiness.
-When Christ died for man's sins, these moral principles remain as God intended; however, Christians were no longer obligated to live by the Mosaic Law to atone for their sins.
+The Mosaic Law was not sin, instead the Law taught man what sin was, human desires and behavior that was innately unbecoming for holiness.
+When Christ died to atone for man's sins, the sacrifice met God’s judicial price for sin.
+With past, present, and future sins atoned for, Believers were no longer obligated to live by the Mosaic Law’s prescribed method to atone for their sins.

 3) What is the purpose of the Law?
 Was it meant for salvation?
 How is this reconciled with Matthew 5:17-18?